digital-land/digital-land.info/application/templates/pages/accessibility-statement.md

 ## How to request content in an accessible format

-If you need information in a different format, for example large print or accessible PDF, email <digitalland@levellingup.gov.uk> and tell us:
+If you need information in a different format, for example large print or accessible PDF, email <digitalland@communities.gov.uk> and tell us:

 - the web address (URL) of the content
 - your name and email address